H1963977384/A-Fine-Tuned-LLaVA-Med-Framework-for-Automatic-Chest-X-ray-Report-Generation/README.md

 ```

 <h2>3.
 Training</h2>
 The training hyperparameters (epochs, batch size, gradient accumulation steps, LoRA rank, and alpha) can be adjusted according to available computational resources.
+For stable operation using the following parameters, verify that your GPU has **a minimum of 70GB memory**.

 ```Shell
 cd ..